Flipkart/recyclerlistview/docs/guides/performance/README.md

 Note: `stableId` feature is only available in versions above `1.4.0`

 ### 7) `renderAheadOffset` usage
-`renderAheadOffset` specifies how much ahead of current scroll postion does RLV renders items to prevent visible blank spaces.
+`renderAheadOffset` specifies how much ahead of current scroll position does RLV renders items to prevent visible blank spaces.
 This buffer is maintained both on the top and bottom of the list.
 You may choose a to play with this but only after you've taken care of all other points.

 Please note that lower value is better.
 A lower values ensures that less number of views are created and that they're quickly available for recycling.
 You should be choosing the smallest value that gives you zero blank spaces while scrolling.
 Larger values mount extra views and increases the offset after which views are available for recycling but it might help with faster scrolling depending on the use case.